The extended gas-kinetic theory from Pullin equation: the relaxation rates, transport coefficients and model equation: Validation of the kinetic model

 \section{Validation of the kinetic model}

-We solve the newly developed kinetic model (hereafter referred to as ``the kinetic model'') using the unified gas kinetic scheme (UGKS) method, which employs a discrete velocity space to capture the non-equilibrium distribution function, and we perform numerical simulations for classical test cases.
-To validate the kinetic model, the numerical results are compared with the results from the Rykov model and with DSMC data.
+In the preceding section, we constructed a new kinetic model based on the analytically derived relaxation rates from the Pullin equation.
+This model is designed to capture the correct relaxation process, a capability absent in traditional models like Rykov model.
+In this section, we solve the newly developed kinetic model (hereafter referred to as ``the kinetic model'') using the unified gas kinetic scheme (UGKS) method, which employs a discrete velocity space to capture the non-equilibrium distribution function, and we perform numerical simulations for classical test cases.
+To validate the kinetic model, numerical results are evaluated against DSMC data for accuracy and compared with the Rykov model, thereby revealing the differences from traditional models established via the C-E expansion.
 Notably, in DSMC simulations employing the VHS model, the temperature relaxation process is described by:

 While the kinetic model strictly follows the Jeans-Landau relaxation equation, for the convenience of model validation, it is necessary to clarify the relationship between the rotational collision numbers in DSMC and the kinetic model: